AdaCore/aws/readme.txt

    - Attachments' headers are properly parsed and stored with the attachment object on the server side.

+   - <program_name>.ini file is properly looked into the application directory on all platforms.
+It is also now looked into the current working directory.

    - Plus many small fixes, enhancements, API comments, and documentation work.